alexanderluna/alexanderluna.github.io/_posts/2018-01-18-schedule-tasks.md

 $ touch ~/Library/LaunchAgents/org.Alexander.my-node-job.plist
 {% endhighlight %}

-Now we can open it in our favorite editor (mine is atom):
+Now we can open it in our favorite editor (mine is Atom):

 {% highlight bash %}
 $ atom ~/Library/LaunchAgents/org.Alexander.my-node-job.plist